Huawei phone prices rise in China on fears of chip shortage

 Last month, the United States further tightened restrictions to choke its access to commercially available chips, prompting Taiwan Semiconductor Manufacturing (TSMC) to stop shipping wafers to Huawei.

-Richard Yu, chief executive of Huawei's consumer business, subsequently said the company will stop making its Kirin chips on Sept 15 because of US measures to cut off its chipmaking unit HiSilicon from vital technology.
+Mr Richard Yu, chief executive of Huawei's consumer business, later said the company will stop making its Kirin chips on Sept 15, citing American measures to cut off its chipmaking unit HiSilicon from vital technology.

-HiSilicon relies on software from US firms such as Cadence Design Systems Inc or Synopsys Inc to design its chips, and outsources production to TSMC, which uses US-made equipment.
+HiSilicon relies on software from US firms such as Cadence Design Systems and Synopsys to design its chips, and outsources production to TSMC, which uses US-made equipment.

 Wholesale traders at the market said they had been busy for the last month meeting extra demand for online sales, with prices of higher-end phones rising every few hours.
 They were uncertain how much supply remained at distributors.